fkeruzore/halox/CONTRIBUTING.md

 ## Writing Documentation

 ### API Documentation
 All public functions require comprehensive docstrings as shown above.
 Include:

 - Clear description of functionality
-- Mathematical background when relevant
 - Parameter descriptions with units
 - Return value descriptions
-- References to original papers
+- References to original papers when relevant

 ### Example Notebooks
 When adding new functionality, provide an example notebook in `notebooks/` that covers typical usage and highlights JAX-based benefits.
 If relevant, also add a comparison against a trusted reference like colossus to the `notebooks/halox_vs_colossus.ipynb` notebook.
 New notebooks should reuse the import/style pattern from existing notebooks instead of redefining it.

 ### Building Documentation
 Build the Sphinx documentation locally:

 ```bash